Wage Calculator

 At tax time, the ATO reconciles the estimate against your actual repayment income.
 If payroll withheld too little, you pay the shortfall when you lodge.
 If it withheld too much, the excess comes back as part of your assessment.

-The part people miss: HELP repayments are based on repayment income, not just taxable income.
-That figure can add back items such as reportable fringe benefits, total net investment losses, and employer super contributions above the SG rate.
+HELP repayments are based on repayment income, not just taxable income.
+That figure adds back items such as reportable fringe benefits, total net investment losses, and employer super contributions above the SG rate.
 Salary sacrificing to super does not automatically lower what the ATO uses for HELP.
-If that interaction is relevant for you, it is worth reading the salary sacrifice guide alongside this page.
+If that interaction is relevant for you, read the salary sacrifice guide alongside this page.

-2025-26 repayment thresholds — new marginal system
+Repayment thresholds for 2025-26 — the marginal system

 Below $67,000$0 — no repayment required